alexanderjfink/miner/README.md

 What is the difference between miner and [dat](https://github.com/maxogden/dat "dat on GitHub")?
 We don't see ourselves as competitors.
 Rather, we are working on parallel and complementary projects.
 Here are what we see as differences:

 - miner focuses on using a formula (map) to get raw data files straight from original sources, download, and process them. dat is focused on building collaborative and version controlled datasets.
-- While miner is in early development, it will be fully operational quickly and aims to be a very small application. dat is still in heavy early development and aims to be a much more robust and comprehensive data collaboration tool.
+- While miner is in early development, it will be fully operational quickly and aims to be a very small application. dat is still in early development and aims to be a much more robust and comprehensive data collaboration tool.
 - Cleaned data (as dat would allow the sharing of) is great for software projects!
 However, researchers often need raw datasets to choose cleaning methods and ensure quality.
 - Some data is public but not yet copyleft/open--downloading your own copy is the only legal way to use it.
 Shared repositories may be allowed privately, but would be difficult to get permission for publicly.
 - miner makes it possible to pull raw data regularly and note when data is changed (sometimes for [good](http://www.cs.cmu.edu/~enron/ "enron email data redacted") and perhaps sometimes for less good reasons.